jwiedeman/NeuralDojo/market_NN_plus_ultra/docs/quickstart_mvp.md

   --eval-max-turnover 1.5
 ```

+> **Tip:** For CPU-only smoke tests or notebook walkthroughs use the lightweight
+> configs added under `configs/mvp_pretrain.yaml` and `configs/mvp_quickstart.yaml`.
+> They trim model depth, epochs, and dataloader workers so the orchestration run
+> completes in minutes while still exercising evaluation + guardrail wiring.

 The command prints a summary of each stage.
 Evaluation artefacts land under the
 chosen output directory (default: `automation_runs/<timestamp>/evaluation/`).
 Expect to see at least: